About

 "Particularly impressive was Edmund Hastings, who handled the pivotal role of the Evangelist with great clarity and emotion, overlaid with skilful use of vocal colour."

-Originally a treble at Bath Abbey, Edmund then went on to sing at King’s College, Cambridge and New College, Oxford, followed by further study at the Royal Academy of Music with Ryland Davies and Dominic Wheeler.
+Edmund enjoys a wide-ranging career encompassing opera, oratorio, solo and chamber work, both in the UK and internationally.
+His training began as a treble at Bath Abbey, after which he went on to sing with the choirs of King’s College, Cambridge and New College, Oxford, followed by further study at the Royal Academy of Music.